-- (1) The applicants for a flight crew licence and air traffic controller licence shall hold a medical certificate issued in accordance with this Part. - (2) As of 3 November 2022, the flight crew members, remote flight crew members or air traffic controllers shall not exercise the privileges of their licence unless they hold a current medical certificate appropriate to the licence.
+- (1) The applicants for a flight crew licence and air traffic controller licence shall hold a medical certificate issued in accordance with this Part. - (2) No flight crew member, remote flight crew member or air traffic controller shall exercise the privileges of their licence unless they hold a current medical certificate appropriate to the licence.